securevale/android-rasp/README.md

 }
 ```

-Then next step will be creating the builder with the desired configuration options.
+Then, create a `builder` with the desired configuration options.

 ```kotlin
 import com.securevale.rasp.android.emulator.CheckLevel